 Therefore, I would like men to understand the following:

-• More importantly, prostate cancer is the second most common cause of cancer death (after lung cancer) in men in this country but can be cured if diagnosed and treated early.
+- As mentioned earlier, prostate cancer is the second most common cause of cancer death (after lung cancer) in men in this country, but it can be cured if diagnosed and treated early.

-• We can—and will—continue to fight this disease.
-There are relatively new and exciting treatment options for men with all stages of prostate cancer and research is ongoing with more treatments on the horizon providing hope to patients.
+- We can—and will—continue to fight this disease.
 At Greater Boston Urology, we are committed to providing our patients with the best possible prostate cancer care.